hacktiv8/phase-0-activities/README-WEEK-5.md

-# Hacktiv8 Phase 0 Week 5: ES6 dan Paradigma Baru!
+# Hacktiv8 Phase 0 Week 5: The World of DOM, Events, and Scope

 ![Header](assets/header-w4.jpg)